-Figure 4.7.1 OIF sso-Configuration

 Federation attribute profiles

 Attribute profiles can be defined for IdP/SP systems using OAM administration privileges where the list of user attributes will be specified which will be transmitted to federated systems.
 Once defined, these profiles can be re-used for all TESS federation integrations.